jsatlien/onboarding-assistant-cli/README.md

    - Enable the Retrieval feature in the Assistant settings

 2. **Generate frontend context**
-   - Run `npx onboarding-assistant generate-frontend-context`
+   - Run `npx onboarding-assistant generate-frontend -s <source-dir> -o <output-dir> -c <config-file>`
-   - Follow the prompts to select your frontend framework and paths
+   - Or use the interactive mode and follow the prompts
    - This generates .txt files with the full source code of your frontend components

 3. **Generate backend context (if applicable)**
-   - Run `npx onboarding-assistant generate-backend-context`
+   - Run `npx onboarding-assistant generate-backend -s <source-dir> -o <output-dir> -c <config-file>`
-   - Follow the prompts to select your ORM and paths
+   - Or use the interactive mode and follow the prompts
    - This generates .txt files with the full source code of your backend models

 4. **Upload the generated .txt files to your OpenAI Assistant**